-However, the Owners have now come to learn that DWR is attempting to expand the scope of the Proposed Easement's take of flowage rights beyond its prior representations and purported need for the presently planned and specified Big Notch Project.
+However, the Owner has now come to learn that DWR is attempting to expand the scope of the Proposed Easement's take of flowage rights beyond its prior representations and purported need for the presently planned and specified Big Notch Project.
 Rather, the Proposed Easement take includes no temporal limitations whatsoever.
 It allows for inundation 365 days a year, with no flow limitation.

 At most, the Big Notch Project requires taking the right to increased flow on the Property from November 1 to March 15, up to 6,000 cfs.
-Because the Proposed Easement does not limit the flowage right commensurately, DWR is attempting to obtain authority to take an easement through condemnation that includes rights in excess of those necessary to meet the needs of the Big Notch Project.
+Because the Proposed Easement and the RON's scope of authorization do not limit the flowage right commensurately, DWR is attempting to obtain authority to take an easement through condemnation that includes rights in excess of those necessary to meet the needs of the Big Notch Project.

 The apparent reason DWR has drafted the Proposed Easement to take expanded rights is that DWR is attempting through subterfuge to take property rights for asyet-undefined future projects, the impacts of which have not been analyzed or planned and for which no timeline to potential implementation has been estimated, and which has never been discussed with affected landowners.
-This was evidenced by DWR's recent filing of a Notice of Exemption for "Yolo Bypass Salmonid Habitat Restoration and Fish Passage Project - Flowage Easement Acquisitions for Potential Future Adaptive Management" ("NE"), in which DWR describes having "initiated the process of acquiring flowage easement rights necessary to operate the Project," but indicates that it is also "acquiring adaptive management flowage easement rights for potential future Project operations" that would allow the Property to be "inundated post-March 15," and then states that its "flowage easement acquisition process includes acquisition of easement rights allowing for . . . potential future adaptive management."
-This "adaptive management flowage easement" appears to be an additional easement that has not been analyzed or disclosed to landowners.
+This was evidenced by DWR's recent filing of a Notice of Exemption for "Yolo Bypass Salmonid Habitat Restoration and Fish Passage Project - Flowage Easement Acquisitions for Potential Future Adaptive Management," in which DWR describes having "initiated the process of acquiring flowage easement rights necessary to operate the Project," but indicates that it is also "acquiring adaptive management flowage easement rights for potential future Project operations" that would allow the Property to be "inundated post-March 15," and then states that its "flowage easement acquisition process includes acquisition of easement rights allowing for . . . potential future adaptive management."
+This "adaptive management flowage easement" appears to be an additional easement that has not been analyzed or disclosed to landowners, which "would allow for Project operations to increase flows up to 12,000 cfs from November 1 through March 15 annually and up to 1,000 cfs through May 1."

-Staff reports submitted in relation to past RONs have said "DWR has adopted a Project Adaptive Management and Monitoring Plan (AMMP)," but where is it?
-And what it?
+Staff reports have asserted "DWR has adopted a Project Adaptive Management and Monitoring Plan (AMMP)."
 They have said: "Adaptive management' means a framework and flexible decision-making process for ongoing knowledge acquisition, monitoring, and evaluation leading to continuous improvements in management planning and implementation of a project to achieve specified objectives.
 (Water Code § 85052.)"
 But that's not a project.
 It's a process.
 And one that encompasses potential future projects or project modifications that have yet to be designed, analyzed, or approved by anyone.

-The Owners have never been presented with details of such a process, let along any identifiable governing plan.
-The Owners have never been advised of what it might specifically encompass.
-The staff reports, and DWR's counsel at the last series of RON hearings earlier this year, and the NE have asserted "The adaptive management flowage easements would allow for Project operations to increase flows up to 12,000 cfs from November 1 through March 15 annually and up to 1,000 cfs through May 1."
-However, the Owners have been unable to identify a source for that detail in any documents that refer to or provide some description of adaptive management.
+The staff reports, and DWR's counsel at prior RON hearings and the Notice of Exemption have asserted that "[t]he adaptive management flowage easements would allow for Project operations to increase flows up to 12,000 cfs from November 1 through March 15 annually and up to 1,000 cfs through May 1."
+However, the Owner has been unable to identify a source for that detail in any documents that refer to or provide some description of adaptive management.
 Even if such broader but defined parameters have been developed, it only further begs the question why DWR is seeking an easement to allow for unlimited flow.